Optimal and Maximin Procedures for Multiple Testing Problems: OMT procedures for exchangeable simple hypotheses

-For testing $K$ normal means, Assumption \ref{ass:exch} is satisfied if the test statistics have a common variance, and a common pairwise correlation for all pairs that satisfy $h_i=h_j$.
-The correlation between pairs of null test-statistics can be different from that of pairs of non-null test-statistics or of pairs with exactly one null test statistic.
-Assumption \ref{ass:monoLR} was studied in \cite{Hollander77}, where it was shown that it is satisfied for a multivariate normal with a fixed pairwise correlation $\rho$, as well as the multivariate F distribution and others.
-However it is easy to see that Assumption \ref{ass:monoLR} can be violated for normal means if $\rho_{0,0}, \rho_{1,0},$ and $\rho_{1,1}$ differ.
-Hence the two assumptions are not redundant, even for testing normal means.

-A common assumption for deriving theoretical results in the FDR literature is the assumption that given $\vec h$, the $p$-values $\vec u$ are independent observations, from $U(0,1)$ if $h_i=0$ and from $G$ if $h_i=1$ \citep{Sun07,Efron10}.
-With this assumption, the tests are clearly $\vec h$-exchangeable.
-The additional independence assumption gives rise to the following simple characterization of $f_{\vec h}$:

-and the Assumption \ref{ass:monoLR} simply reduces to requiring monotonicity of $g$.
-Hence all our results apply to the independent case with monotone $g$, although we only make Assumptions \ref{ass:exch}--\ref{ass:monoLR}.

-We can now think of a multiple testing procedure as a decision problem on the hypercube $[0,1]^K$, where at each point we have to make a decision which hypotheses are rejected with the binary decision function $\vec D:[0,1]^K \rightarrow \{0,1\}^K$.
+A testing policy has to make a decision which hypotheses are rejected at each possible data vector with the binary decision function $\vec D:\mX \rightarrow \{0,1\}^K$, where $\mX$ is the range of $\vx$.
 Given the $\vec h$-exchangeability assumption, we limit our interest to functions that are symmetric, i.e., whose decision does not depend on the order of the hypotheses\footnote{Given the definitions that follow, we can in fact prove that optimal procedures are indeed symmetric without assuming this form, if we allow randomized policies.
-For simplicity we choose to state this as a requirement here.}: \begin{definition} A decision function $\vec D:[0,1]^K \rightarrow \{0,1\}^K$ is {\em symmetric} if
+For simplicity we choose to state this as a requirement here.}: \begin{definition} A decision function $\vec D: \mX \rightarrow \{0,1\}^K$ is {\em symmetric} if

-\end{definition} Given this requirement, we can in fact limit the definition of $\vec D$ to consider only the ``lower corner'' set $Q = \{u: 0\leq u_1 \leq u_2 \leq\ldots\ \leq u_K\leq 1\}$, and extend it to $[0,1]^K$ through the symmetry.
-Throughout our discussion we limit our attention to functions $\vec D$ that are Lebesgue measurable on $Q$ or $[0,1]^K$ (note that $\vec D$ is also bounded by definition and so integrable).